boyiguo1/Tutorial-Residential_Segregation_Score/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-## Questions/Discussion Board
+## Questions/Contribution

-Please prefer questions or bug reports via [Issues](https://github.com/boyiguo1/Tutorial-Residential_Segregation_Score/issues/) tab of the repository, such that the answer to your question can serve a broader audience.
+We prefer questions or bug reports via [Issues](https://github.com/boyiguo1/Tutorial-Residential_Segregation_Score/issues/) tab of the repository, such that the answer to your question can serve a broader audience.
 We are also open to questions via Email if you don’t feel comfortable with the aforementioned approach.

+If you would like to contribute to this tutorial, we are welcome any contribution via pull requests so that you get proper credit.

 #### References